dataliterate/docdoc-generator/Readme.md

 Example:
 ```
 - [Folder] 01 Grids
--- [Folder] 01.1 Touch Devices
+-- [Folder] 01.1 Touch_Devices
 -- [Folder] 01.2 Desktop
 --- [Folder] 01.2.1 will-be-ignored
 - [Folder] 02 Typography
 ```
+The above filesystem structure will lead to the following navigation:

+- Grids
+-- Touch Devices
+-- Desktop
+- Typography

-The hierachy level of the folder 01.2.1 is too deep.
+The hierachy level of the folder `01.2.1 will-be-ignored` is too deep.
 The folder and its content will be ignored.

+##### Names
+The generator will process the file and folder names, when creating the Site.

+- _ Underscores are turned to whitespace.
+`01.1 Touch_Devices` becomes 'Touch Devices' in the navigation
+- Leading Numbers (also dot-separated) will be ignored
+`01.2 Desktop` becomes 'Desktop'

+*Use leading number to maintain the order of your content*

 ##### Pages
 All markdown files in one folder will be combined to one page.